Energinet-DataHub/geh-core/source/TestCommon/documents/servicebusresourceprovider.md

 ## Resource names

-Queues and topics created using the resource provider, will be created using a combination of a given prefix and a random suffix.
-This is to ensure multiple runs of the same tests can run in parallel without interferring.
+Queues and topics created using the resource provider will be created using a combination of a given prefix and a random suffix.
+This is to ensure multiple runs of the same tests can run in parallel without interfering.

 Subscriptions will be created with the name given as parameter and does not contain a random suffix.